 In recent years, the number of melanoma cases has increased significantly.
 Westlake Dermatology is pleased to offer expert mole mapping and digital dermoscopy with the FotoFinder® system to provide the most advanced method for early diagnosis of skin cancer.
+Mole mapping is available at our Westlake location.

 What is mole mapping and dermoscopy?